vikbert/taskr/website/src/docs/reference/schema.md

 ---
 title: Taskfile Schema Reference
-description: A reference for the Taskfile schema
+description: A reference for the Taskfile schema in Taskr
 outline: deep
 ---